Health and Travel Alerts Learn More Left arrow

 Comprised of two thin, chewy spiced cookies with a caramel center, a stroopwafel tastes best when warmed over a steaming cup until soft.
 While mass-produced stroopwafel can be found all over the world, bakers in Amsterdam produce wonderful artisanal versions.

-If you’re looking for a more substantial treat, rest assured that the cafés here will have that too.
+If you’re looking for more substantial food in Amsterdam, rest assured that the cafés here will have that too.
 Display cases tend to be full of towering, sugary delights.
 Of these, the crown jewel is inevitably the appel koek, or apple cake.

 Dutch apple cake goes hard on the apples, with only a relatively small amount of batter binding them together.
 Perfumed with cinnamon and warm spices, it’s as comforting as desserts come.